carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 The T-cells dataset has two labels so that the Confusion Matrix will be 2 x 2.
 The sum of all the predictions will be the total number of samples in the selected dataset (training or validation).

+> ## Software
+>
+> Train a few different classifiers and explore the following questions:
+>
+> How does the decision boundary change as the classifier and hyperparameters change?
+>
+> What is the highest validation set accuracy you can achieve?
+{: .checklist}

 <img width='200' src="{{ page.root }}/fig/software/confusion_matrix.png">

 > ## Definitions